Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Preliminaries

-Given the notion of shallow topological minors and topological grad, we can now define what it means for a class to have bounded expansion. \begin{definition}[Bounded expansion] A graph class $\mc G$ has \emph{bounded expansion} if and only if there exists a function $f$ such that for all $r \geq 0$, it holds that $\topgrad_r(\mc G) < f(r)$. \end{definition}
+Given the notion of shallow topological minors and topological grad, we can now define what it means for a class to have bounded expansion. \begin{definition}[Bounded expansion] A graph class $\mc G$ has \emph{bounded expansion} if and only if there exists a function $f$ such that for all integers~$r \geq 0$, it holds that $\topgrad_r(\mc G) < f(r)$. \end{definition}

 When introduced in~\cite{NOdM08}, bounded expansion was originally defined using a characterization based on the notion of \emph{shallow minors}: $H$ is an $r$-shallow minor of $G$ if $H$ can be obtained from $G$ by contracting disjoint $r$-balls and then taking a subgraph.
-Taking the maximum over the density of all $r$-shallow minors then defines the \emph{grad}.
+Taking the maximum over the density of all $r$-shallow minors then defines the \emph{grad} of graph~$\grad_r(G)$.
 An $r$-ball in a graph $G$ is a subgraph $G' \subseteq G$ with the property that there exists~$v \in V(G')$ such that for all $u \in V(G')$, $d_{G'}(u, v) \leq r$.
-Both characterizations are equivalent, hence we will for brevity's sake simply talk about the grad.
+Both characterizations are equivalent: for any graph~$G$ and integer~$r$, we have the relation (\cf~\cite{NOdM12})

+thus it follows that a graph class has bounded topological grad if and only if it has bounded grad, \eg if either is bounded the class has bounded expansion.
+We will in the following exclusively use the topological grad and will therefore often drop the term `topological'.

 We note that graphs excluding a topological minor---in particular planar graphs and bounded-degree graphs---have bounded expansion.
 This generalizes to graphs excluding a minor (and thus to those of bounded treewidth).
 Finally, we point out that bounded expansion implies bounded degeneracy, where a graph $G$ is $d$-degenerate if any subgraph of $G$ contains a node of degree smaller than $d$.
 The converse does not hold.